 “Ugh, I’m so tired of how all the men at con think that the fact I’m dressed up means they can hit on me.
 Or even worse, touch me,” Pamela moaned as she entered her apartment.
-She was dressed like Wonder Woman—flowing brown hair (her own), leather-and-metal bustier, tall boots, the whole look.
+She was dressed like Wonder Woman—flowing brown hair (her own, with no wig or extensions in sight), leather-and-metal bustier, tall boots, the whole look.
 She’d taken a lot of time to get all the details of her costume right, modeling it on the Gal Godot version of the iconic character: still sexy, but not gratuitous or ridiculous in its impracticality.
 When she left home that morning she’d felt empowered, strong.
 But no matter how modern the costume, it wasn’t enough: after eight hours of pretending to ignore lewd comments and sidestepping the wandering hands of men who asked if they could get a picture with her, all she wanted to do was throw her costume in the trash can.

 “Ack!
 What is it with the hair touching?”
 Pamela asked.
 “I’m just so tired of the men at con thinking they’re entitled to do whatever they want.
 And it’s like this every year.”

 “It’s not like the organizers or the local cosplay groups have done anything to stop them,” said Tracey.
 “There’s always this half-hearted line about being respectful of other cosplayers but there’s no enforcement.
 It doesn’t help that they don’t have any women in leadership roles.”